-1. Will someone else cherish the item more than you will?
+1. Will someone else cherish the item more than you?

 2. Does this item match your style?

-It’s easy to find yourself grabbing nice, name brand items that do not match your style at all.
+It’s easy to find yourself grabbing nice, name-brand items that do not match your style at all.
 Asking this question will allow you to appreciate the item while also comparing it to your own personal style.
 Decide if the item is something you would actually wear.
-If you think you can only get one or two uses out of it, put the item back.
+If you think you can only get one or two wears out of it, put the item back on the rack.

-3. Would you buy the item if it was not name brand?
+3. Would you buy the item if it were not a name brand?

 Ask this question to help determine if you truly love the item or if you only love it because of the brand.
 If you only love the item because of the brand put the item back immediately.